shopware/shopware/adr/2020-07-02-Implement-sales-channel-context-token-requirement.md

 ## Context
 Some routes for the sales-channel-api and the store-api depend on a sales-channel-context-token to identify the correct context.
-To ensure these routes cannot be called accidentally or intentionally without a token, a route parameter is in need to distinguish open routes and such that need a token.
+To ensure these routes cannot be called accidentally or intentionally without a token, a route parameter is in need to distinguish open routes and those that need a token.

 ## Decision
 Every route that depends on a sales-channel-token will only be callable with such a token provided.